HefnySco/andruav_ap_wiki/source/webclient-whatis.rst

 #.
 Ability to stream videos from multiple drones simultaneously.

 #.
-Ability to take photoes with zoom based on mobile capabilities.
+Ability to take photos with zoom based on mobile capabilities.

 #.
 Ability to connect GamePad directly to web and fly drone smoothly.